 These, the company claims, provide both natural testosterone and DHEA, a precursor to testosterone.
 While this might help with sexual function, it could actually worsen prostate problems, since high levels of a particular form of testosterone is linked to increased prostate size.

-Prostate supplements can help with one of the most inconvenient and embarrassing problems that men face when they get older—an enlarged prostate, which causes problems with urination.
+Prostate supplements can help with one of the most inconvenient and embarrassing problems that men face when they get older.
+An enlarged prostate, which causes problems with urination, is the most common cause of urinary problems in older men.

 Men with an enlarged prostate find themselves urinating often, unable to empty their bladder, and waking up often at night to go to the bathroom.